unsigned-nerd/ronin-util/README.md

 # Why do I use Ronin?

-My common image editing tasks are:
+My routine image editing tasks are:

   - drawing an arrow to mark a point on an image and send it to another person to tell him/her what I want them to look at